Sri Chandrasekharendra Saraswathi Viswa Mahavidyalaya

-Sri Chandrasekarendra Saraswathi Viswa Maha Vidyalaya [ SCSVMV ] is deemed university at Kancheepuram in Tamil Nadu, India.
+Sri Chandrasekarendra Saraswathi Viswa Maha Vidyalaya (SCSVMV) is deemed university at Kancheepuram in Tamil Nadu, India.
 The university was established in 1993 with the blessing of Their Holiness Pujyasri Jayendra Saraswathi Swamigal and Pujyasri Sankara Vijayendra Saraswati Swamigal.
 It attained the status of Deemed University in 1993.

 The Ministry of Human Resources Development declared the institution a 'Deemed University' under Section 3 of the UGC Act, on 26.05.1993.

 Location

 The university is on a campus of 50 acre at Enathur, four kilometres from Kancheepuram and 80 kilometres from Chennai.

-Emblem

-The motto "Vande Sadgurum Chandrasekharam" means "I adore the virtuous preceptor guru Sri Chandrashekarendra Saraswati Mahaswami", by whose name the Viswa Mahavidyalaya is established.
-The palm symbolizes the knowledge he transformed to generations.
-The joining of the thumb and forefinger denotes the merger of brahma and jeeva (the advaita philosophy), which can also be interpreted as integration of the ancient vedic knowledge with modern scientific knowledge.
-The vyasapeetha (wooden pedestal for books) and the grantha (palm leaves) represent ghatikasthanam (place of knowledge), the 18 vidyasthanams and 64 traditional arts.

 Memoranda of understanding

 The university has MOUs with the following institutions: